 It is best to build equity in your home over a number of years.
 Your goal should be to pay your home off in 15 or 30 years or earlier, if possible.
-Then sell it, and live off the proceeds as part of your retirement, or leave money to your heirs to start their own home.
+Then sell it, and live off the proceeds as part of your retirement, or leave money to your heirs to purchase their own home.

 Should you decide to acquire a new home loan your income should easily support the new payment.
 If you do not have an income or your income is limited, you should not acquire a new loan.
 A loan has to easily supported by your income NOT your equity.
 The income you have is what you will use to pay your monthly mortgage with

 If you do acquire a new home loan you should:

-4. Understand in writing, the actual interest rate of your loan, obtain an interest rate you can afford or do not obtain the loan.
+- Understand in writing, the actual interest rate of your loan, obtain an interest rate you can afford or do not obtain the loan.
 Sometimes interest rates change before signing for your new loan.

-6. Visit, www.fdic.gov (see “looking for a mortgage”)
+- Visit, www.fdic.gov (see “looking for a mortgage”)

-There has been a lot of information in the media lately about predatory lenders, they prey on the poor, undereducated home owners with lots of equity in their homes.
+There has been a lot of information in the media lately about predatory lenders, they prey on the poor, under-educated homeowners with lots of equity in their homes.
 If you know of anyone in this category educate them about the dangers of unsolicited home loans or home loans with potential balloon payments.

 Remember; do not forget to read the fine print.
 Also, if you don’t have a job, don’t get another loan.
 If you need a business loan, don’t use your house; get a bank business loan or Small Business Administration loan, see www.sba.gov.
 Another option is to delay starting a business until you can acquire proper funding.